zenustech/zeno/docs/BUILD_EXT.md

 > NOTE: **CUDA 11.x requried**.

 > NOTE: ZenoFX must be enabled when gmpm is enabled, because gmpm depends on ZenoFX.

+### Enabling subgraph extensions

+Some of the extensions are purely made with Zeno subgraphs, they lays in the directory `projects/tools` and their contents are basically hard-encoded subgraph JSON strings.
+To enable them, just specify `-DZENO_WITH_TOOL_FLIPtools:BOOL=ON -DZENO_WITH_TOOL_BulletTools:BOOL=ON -DZENO_WITH_TOOL_HerculesTools:BOOL=ON`.
+Enabling them you will find our well-packaged high-level nodes like `FLIPSimTemplate`, they were exported from another subgraph file using Ctrl-Shfit-E by the way, see the source code of `FLIPtools` for the original graph file name.

 ### Using CMake presets (experimental)